ycm-core/YouCompleteMe/README.md

 ###### Unix

-For all C languages, support is enabled automatically during compilation, except for C# completion support for which you'll need to install [Mono][mono-install-linux].
+For all C languages except for C#, support is enabled automatically during compilation.
+For C# completion support, you'll need to install [Mono][mono-install-linux].

 ###### Windows